 In Who Are My People?, Fr.
 Emmanuel Katongole explores the ethnic, religious, and ecological violence of African modernity and shares the inspiring stories of Christian individuals who have overcome these fault lines by nurturing new forms of community.
 This event will feature a panel conversation on modern violence and the kind of prophetic visions that can lead us towards positive peace and integral ecology.

 This event will be followed by a reception in the Great Hall.
 Both the events are free and open to the public.

 Ebrahim Moosa, Mirza Family Professor of Islamic Thought and Muslim Societies

 Emmanuel Katongole, Professor of Theology and Peace Studies

 Cecelia Lynch, Professor of Political Science at the University of California, Irvine.

 Jason Springs, Professor of Religion, Ethics, and Peace Studies

 Todd Whitmore, Associate Professor of Theology and Concurrent Associate Professor of Anthropology; Co-Director, Catholic Social Tradition Minor; Kroc Institute Faculty Fellow

-This event is co-sponsored by the Kroc Institute for International Peace Studies at Notre Dame, Kellogg Institute for International Studies, Department of Theology, Center of Social Concerns, and University of Notre Dame Press.
+This event is co-sponsored by the Kroc Institute for International Peace Studies, Kellogg Institute for International Studies, Ansari Institute for Global Engagement with Religion, Department of Theology, Center of Social Concerns, and University of Notre Dame Press.